zchee/golang-wiki/Livestreams.md

 This table attempts to collect all known regular livestreams centered around Go.
-Please keep the list sorted alphabetically by name.
+Please keep each table sorted alphabetically by name.

 Note that conferences and podcasts have their own wiki pages already, and should not be included here.
 Similarly, meetups are already collected [here](https://www.meetup.com/topics/go/).

-## In English
+### In English

 |        Name        |    Topic (short)                |       Frequency      | Link |
 |--------------------|---------------------------------|----------------------|------|